eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/business-process.md

 - Surplus
 - Bottleneck

-Within a DCM application those three matching results are commonly represented as a traffic light status, with zero deviation and surplus being green and bottleneck being orange or red, depending on whether demand is higher than Maximum capacity or just Actual capacity.
+Within a DCM application those three matching results are commonly represented as a traffic light status, with zero deviation and surplus being green and bottleneck being orange or red, depending on whether demand is higher than Maximum Capacity or just Actual Capacity.

-While customers might not feel impacted by a surplus, because the demand is matched, it still represents capacity that the supplier could better utilize.
+While Customers might not feel impacted by a surplus, because the demand is matched, it still represents capacity that the Supplier could better utilize.

 For ease of use demand and capacity data should be shown on the same graph and colored in appropriately, within a DCM application.